-The Finnish Trust Network (FTN) is a framework which allows application providers to enter into a single contract and a single integration to make use of multiple identity device providers.
+The Finnish Trust Network (FTN) is a framework which allows application providers to enter into a single contract, with a single integration, to make use of multiple identity device providers.

 In this article, I have maintained consistency with the terms used by the FTN – ‘Identification Device Provider’ and ‘Identification Broker Service’.
 For clarification: